China and Russia thwart plan for Antarctic ocean sanctuary

 The objective of the CCAMLR, which was established by international treaty in 1982, is the conservation of Antarctic marine life "whilst providing for rational use" that takes global food security into account.

-The European Union and 24 nations are members of the consensus-based organization and a further 11 countries have signed its convention.
+The European Union and 24 nations are members of the consensus-based organisation and a further 11 countries have signed its convention.

-There were hopes for agreement at the meeting after Australia, France and the European Union offered to cut the size of a proposed Marine Protected Area (MPA) in East Antarctica to 1 million square kilometers (386,000 square miles) from 1.9 million square kilometers first proposed in 2011.
+There were hopes for agreement at the meeting after Australia, France and the European Union offered to cut the size of a proposed Marine Protected Area (MPA) in East Antarctica to 1 million square kilometres (386,000 square miles) from 1.9 million square kilometres first proposed in 2011.

 China "challenged almost every conservation mandate that was presented" during the two weeks of talks, Andrea Kavanagh, a delegate and director of the pro-conservation Pew Charitable Trusts told Reuters.
 China was "an across the board conservation-spoiler" to the plan, she added.